-As needed, the University Musical Society Administrative Director will consult with appropriate central administrative offices (e.g., Office of the Provost and Executive Vice President for Academic Affairs, Office of Human Resources and Affirmative Action, Office of the Vice President for Research, Office of the Vice President and General Counsel).
+As needed, the Chief of Staff and/or supervisor will consult with appropriate central administrative offices (e.g., Office of the Provost and Executive Vice President for Academic Affairs, Office of Human Resources and Affirmative Action, Office of the Vice President for Research, Office of the Vice President and General Counsel).
 (See also Section B.4, below.)
-As needed, he or she will also consult with [his or her supervisor].
+As needed, the Chief of Staff will consult with the Vice President for Communications.